 - National Merit $2,500 Scholarship: A committee of college admission officers and high school counselors selects these winners.

 - Corporate-sponsored Merit Scholarships: Corporate sponsors designate their awards for different factors, such as children of their employees or Finalists with career plans the sponsor wishes to encourage.
 These scholarships may either be renewable for four years of undergraduate study or one-time awards.

 - College-sponsored Merit Scholarships: Colleges select winners of their awards from Finalists who have been accepted for admission and have chosen that sponsor college or university as their first choice.
 These awards are renewable for up to four years of undergraduate study.

-Typically around 1,100 students may receive special scholarships from participating corporate sponsors.
-Sponsor colleges also award 4,600 scholarships to students who designate the college as their first choice.
+Typically, about 1,100 students may receive special scholarships from participating corporate sponsors.
+Sponsor colleges also award about 4,600 scholarships to students who designate the college as their first choice.